gudaoling/slate-1/source/index.html.md

 ```

-This endpoint retrieves all parking lockers.
+This endpoint retrieves all parking locks.

 ### HTTP Request